vrutkovs/slides-developing-k8s-with-k8s/slides.md

 ![test run](imgs/test-run.jpg)

 Note:
 Another set of customizations was made to the test results page.
 First lets look into what's displayed there.
 Below job name and its ID there are links to job history and artifacts page.
-Next comes a secton with tool links and finally a list of pass/failed/flaking tests.
+Next comes a section with tool links and finally a list of pass/failed/flaking tests.

 ---
 <!-- .slide: class="image-only" -->